Baton Rouge, Louisiana: Sexual orientation and identity

 During the middle of the 20th century, The Advocate and other region-wide newspapers discriminated against the lesbian, gay, bisexual and transgender community.
-In 1969, the Krewe of Apollo—an LGBT social club originating from nearby New Orleans—developed a sister branch for Baton Rouge; its annual drag balls were targets of further discrimination.
-Since then, other organizations have been established such as Capital City Alliance, and the area has grown a sizeable LGBT community, holding festivals such as Baton Rouge Pride.
+In 1969, the Krewe of Apollo—an LGBT social club originating from nearby New Orleans—developed a sister branch for Baton Rouge.
+Its annual drag balls were targets of further discrimination.
+Since then, other organizations have been established, such as the Capital City Alliance.
+The area has grown a sizeable LGBT community, holding festivals such as Baton Rouge Pride.

 Religion and spirituality

 Native American religions and Afrodiasporic religions were commonplace alongside Christianity in Baton Rouge's early history.
-Due to French, Spanish, and British colonialism and missionary work, however, in addition to American settlement, Baton Rouge became a predominantly Christian city and metropolitan area.
-According to a study by the Association of Religion Data Archives in 2020, Christianity has remained the most-practiced religion for the Baton Rouge area, being influenced by Catholicism and Protestantism.
+Due to French, Spanish, and British colonization and missionary efforts, in addition to American settlement, Baton Rouge became a predominantly Christian city and metropolitan area.
+In a 2020 study by the Association of Religion Data Archives, Christianity is the most-practiced religion for the Baton Rouge area, being influenced by Catholicism and Protestantism.

-In 2020, ARDA reported there were 61 congregations and 174,410 Catholics within the metropolitan area; its Catholic population is primarily served by the Latin Church's Roman Catholic Diocese of Baton Rouge—a suffragan diocese of the Roman Catholic Metropolitan Archdiocese of New Orleans.
-The Southern Baptist Convention was the second largest individual Christian denomination with 208 congregations and 91,293 members; following, the United Methodists had 28,924 members and the National Baptist Convention had 15,532 adherents in 25 churches.
+In 2020, ARDA reported there were 61 congregations and 174,410 Catholics within the metropolitan area.
+The Catholic population is primarily served by the Latin Church's Roman Catholic Diocese of Baton Rouge—a suffragan diocese of the Roman Catholic Metropolitan Archdiocese of New Orleans.
+The Southern Baptist Convention was the second largest individual Christian denomination with 208 congregations and 91,293 members.
+The United Methodists had 28,924 members.
+The National Baptist Convention had 15,532 adherents in 25 churches.
 Non-denominational Protestants were spread out in 270 churches numbering 102,500.

-According to a separate study by Sperling's BestPlaces, other notable Christian bodies in the area have included Anglicans or Episcopalians, Pentecostals, Presbyterians, Latter-Day Saints, and Lutherans.
+In a 2019 study by Sperling's BestPlaces, other notable Christian bodies in the area include Anglicans or Episcopalians, Pentecostals, Presbyterians, Latter-Day Saints, and Lutherans.
 Christians including Jehovah's Witnesses, the Metropolitan Community Church, Christian Unitarians, and the Eastern Orthodox among others collectively made up 14% of the Sperling's study other Christian demographic.
-Notable Anglican or Episcopalian jurisdictions operating throughout the Greater Baton Rouge area have included the Episcopal Diocese of Louisiana aligned with the Protestant Episcopal Church of the United States; and the Reformed Episcopal Diocese of Mid-America and the Anglican Diocese of the Western Gulf Coast aligned with the Anglican Church in North America.
-Baton Rouge's Pentecostal communities are mainly affiliated with the Assemblies of God USA and the Church of God in Christ, and Presbyterians are mainly members of the Presbyterian Church (USA).
-According to ARDA in 2020, the Church of God in Christ is the area's largest Pentecostal denomination by membership.
+Notable Anglican or Episcopalian jurisdictions operating throughout the Greater Baton Rouge area include the Episcopal Diocese of Louisiana aligned with the Protestant Episcopal Church of the United States; and the Reformed Episcopal Diocese of Mid-America and the Anglican Diocese of the Western Gulf Coast aligned with the Anglican Church in North America.

+Baton Rouge's Pentecostal communities are mainly affiliated with the Assemblies of God USA and the Church of God in Christ.
+Presbyterians are mainly members of the Presbyterian Church (USA).
+In 2020, the Church of God in Christ was the area's largest Pentecostal denomination by membership.